Image courtesy of Library of Congress

 fashioned a compromise with the tacit support of one of the House’s most influential Members, Representative James Madison

 of Virginia.
-In exchange for place the capital in a southern locale, southern Representatives dropped their opposition to Hamilton’s program to have the federal government assume the states’ Revolutionary War debt.
+In exchange for locating the capital in a southern locale, southern Representatives dropped their opposition to Hamilton’s program to have the federal government assume the states’ Revolutionary War debt.